perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromChosenNode.md

         @* Get the start node as a dynamic node *@ var startNode = Umbraco.GetDynamicContentById(startNodeID);

-        @* Check that startNode has children pages, where the property umbracoNaviHide is not True *@
+        @* Check if the startNode has any child pages, where the property umbracoNaviHide is not True *@
         if (startNode.Children.Where("umbracoNaviHide != @0", "True").Any())
         {
             <ul>